ebenhaezer19/colorray/README.md

-# README.md
-# Moodle Profile Scraper
+# Colloray | Moodle Profile Scraper

 A powerful and efficient tool for scraping profile information from Moodle learning management systems.
 This tool is designed for educational purposes and authorized testing only.